 During the life of the insurance policy, the policyholder has the opportunity to access the cash value of the policy with fewer repercussions.
 A policyholder can leverage this ability to maximize their estate by:

-A whole life policy allows you to withdraw from the policy, but these partial withdrawals decrease both the cash value and the payment to the beneficiary.
+A whole life policy allows you to different withdraw options from the policy, but these partial withdrawals decrease both the cash value and the payment to the beneficiary.
 A policyholder can cancel the policy to receive the cash surrender value if the life insurance policy is no longer necessary, but this is not recommended for estate planning purposes.

 One of the distinguishing factors of a whole life insurance policy is its guaranteed rate of return.
 While a universal life insurance policy can offer a higher return on investment, those investment types are not guaranteed and require the policyholder to manage the portfolio.